jellaharshith/Legalish/extension/README.md

 ### Analysis Fails
 1. Make sure the selected text is at least 10 characters long
 2. Check your internet connection
-3. Sign in to your account if using Pro features
+3. Verify the API endpoints are correctly configured
 4. Try a different analysis tone or method

-### Audio Not Playing
-1. Ensure you're signed in to a Pro account
-2. Check your browser's audio permissions
-3. Try refreshing the page and analyzing again
+### Configuration Issues
+1. Ensure you've updated the Supabase URL in both `content.js` and `popup.js`
-4. Verify your internet connection is stable
+2. Verify your Supabase anon key is correctly set
+3. Check that your Supabase project has the required Edge Functions deployed

 ## Support